 We may disclose your Personal Data to third parties from time to time, but will only transfer such Personal Data in these circumstances where we are satisfied that it will be subject to an appropriate level of protection and in accordance with any safeguards that may be legally required.
 Some of these parties may include:

 a) third party service providers (e.g. event venues, hotels, IT services, data analytics);

 To safeguard your personal data from unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks, we have introduced appropriate administrative, physical and technical measures such as up-to-date antivirus protection, encryption, and disclosing Personal Data both internally and to our authorised third party service providers and agents only on a need-to-know basis.

 You should be aware, however, that no method of transmission over the Internet or method of electronic storage is completely secure.
 While security cannot be guaranteed, we strive to protect the security of your information and are constantly reviewing and enhancing our information security measures.
 Nevertheless, do note that while we will endeavour to take all reasonable measure to protect your Personal Data, you should similarly take all necessary precautions, such as implementing strong passwords, firewalls and anti-virus programs, and limiting access to your computer and avoiding misplacing any documents or access passes.

-We keep your Personal Data only for as long as necessary for recruitment and employment purposes, to provide you with the Services, to fulfil our processing purposes, in accordance with our legal obligations and for legitimate business purposes.
+We keep your Personal Data only for as long as necessary for recruitment and employment purposes or to provide you with the Services or to fulfil our processing purposes, in accordance with our legal obligations and for legitimate business purposes.

 The retention period for your Personal Data may vary based on the specific circumstances.
 Nevertheless, in determining the appropriate period to lawfully retain your Personal Data, we will consider inter alia, the: